jessepav/lacygoill-wiki-backup/c/glossary.md

 A leak-finder helps locate memory leaks.

+## linker

+The linker combines the  object code with any additional code  needed to yield a complete executable program.
+This additional code includes library functions (like `printf`) that are used in the program.

 ##
 # m
 ## memory leak

 Blocks of memory that are dynamically allocated but never deallocated.

+##
+# o
+## object code

+Machine instructions obtained after the compiler has translated your source code file.

+##
+# p
+## preprocessor

+The preprocessor obeys the directives found in a source code file.
+It's  a bit  like an  editor; it  can add  things to  the source  code and  make modifications.